linjianl/forecasting/README.md

 # Forecasting Daily Metrics for FP&A

-code for forecasting daily metrics using Facebook prophet model.
+code for forecasting daily metrics.

 Pipeline consists of
 1. data preparation, possible data transformation using box-cox/log